Following One Love Manchester, Ariana Grande Will Become Honorary Citizen

 Following the tragic attack in Manchester, United Kingdom, on May 22, Ariana Grande has proven herself to be a very capable pop star.
-The 23-year-old galvanized the pop world for an impromptu benefit concert titled "One Love Manchester," an assembly of some of the world's biggest superstars.
+The 23-year-old galvanised the pop world for an impromptu benefit concert titled "One Love Manchester," an assembly of some of the world's biggest superstars.
 For her efforts, Ariana Grande will earn honorary citizenship in Manchester, as The Guardian reports.
-In fact, the city of Manchester organized a whole new process through which it can recognize contributions, all because of Ariana Grande.
+In fact, the city of Manchester organised a whole new process through which it can recognise contributions, all because of Ariana Grande.

 Advertisement

 In the wake of the tragedy, which killed 22, Grande has demonstrated remarkable resilience.
-Organizing the star-studded concert aside, the Florida native visited Manchester victims in the hospital.
+Organising the star-studded concert aside, the Florida native visited Manchester victims in the hospital.

 "We will never be able to understand why events like this take place because it is not in our nature, which is why we shouldn't recoil," she wrote on Twitter following the attack.
 "We will not quit or operate in fear.
 We won't let this divide us.
 We won't let hate win."